go-diego/popcorn/INSTRUCTIONS.md

-# Frontend Engineering Take-Home Exercise: Movie Library Application
+# Exercise: Movie Library Application

 The goal of this exercise is to implement a simple movie library application using the latest version of React and associated modern tools and libraries.
-Our expectation is that this will take a Senior Engineer 2-4 hours to complete, but we know you may be busy so take as much time as you need.
-Note that if you already have a recent project that generally fits the outline of this excercise, feel free to submit that instead.
-Thank you!

 ## Exercise Background